| |

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-Knitted elf hat pattern
+Free elf hat knitting pattern in seven sizes

 Knit A Hat For The Holidays